 Hannah Bull

 Hannah (she/her) is of European and Mohawk ancestry.
 Her father is a Canadian-born citizen with English heritage and her mother’s family comes from Tyendinaga Mohawk Territory.
-Hannah holds a BA with honours in Psychology from the University of Guelph, and is currently completing her Master’s degree in Counselling Psychology from Yorkville University.
+Hannah holds a BA with honours in Psychology from the University of Guelph, and recently completed her Master’s degree in Counselling Psychology from Yorkville University.
 Hannah is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.

 Hannah’s practice is grounded in community and social justice with five years’ experience in advocacy work and mental health promotion.
 She has mainly worked with young adults and Indigenous peoples.
-Hannah incorporates a range of therapeutic modalities including Emotion Focused Therapy (EFT), Narrative Therapy (NT) and Acceptance and Commitment Therapy (ACT).
+Hannah incorporates a range of therapeutic modalities including Internal Family Systems (IFS), Emotion Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT) and Narrative Therapy (NT).
 Her approach is wholistic, strength based, client-centred, anti-oppressive and trauma informed.
 She has an interest in supporting clients experiencing anxiety, low mood, life transitions, loss and trauma.
 Hannah is passionate about creating warm, safe and non-judgmental spaces to support clients on their healing and wellness journeys.

-Alongside her work as a Student Associate, Hannah also acts as a Project Assistant, supporting research, education and training initiatives centering Indigenous mental health at the Weaving Wellness Centre.
+Alongside her work as an Associate, Hannah also acts as a Project Assistant, supporting research, education and training initiatives centering Indigenous mental health at the Weaving Wellness Centre.